-- If we truly pray this prayer as it truly is and understand it at a deeper level, our lives would be very different.
+- But if we truly pray this prayer as it is and understand it at a deeper level, our lives would be very different.
 We would be seeking for God’s will instead of our own.

 - However, this is not the main point of the lesson.

-- Jesus gives a parable back in Luke to illustrate about prayer.
+- Jesus then after this gives a parable to illustrate about prayer.

 - It means that because his friend kept asking and was persistent and was shameless about asking, he ended up giving it to him.